-- Employment opportunities for rural unemployed youth, men and women; - An Industry with low capital investments; - Ecologically friendly. - Use of alternative raw materials, abundantly available in Sri Lanka. - It is a craft that could be developed easily in any part of the country
+- Employment opportunities for rural unemployed youth, men and women; - An Industry with low capital investments; - Ecologically friendly. - It is a craft that could be developed easily in any part of the country

-12. INSTITUTIONS INVOLVED
+12. Institutions involved

 The following institutions are involved which support the handloom sector by addressing the sector related issues through co-ordination with the government institutions.